 No. Many of my students have untraditional schedules and do well.
 Regular sessions will provide more structure and accountability, but committing to a regular practice routine at-home is most important.

-I offer 60, 45, and 30 minute lessons.
+I offer 60 and 45 minute lessons.
 I have found 60 minutes to be the optimal amount of time, but 45 minutes can work effectively.
-30 minute lessons are best for children and students who want smaller steps.

 What I need from my students is a dedicated practice window at least four days a week, and a willingness to learn.
 Consistent practice of any length trumps lengthy, intermittent sessions.
 Guitar is all about building motor memory, listening ability, and ability to respond in the moment.
 This combination of skills takes time and daily exposure to create.
 I suggest doing sessions at the same time each day and scheduling it like any other commitment.
 Sometimes it helps to attach your practice to another daily activity as a cue (practicing right after dinner, for instance).
 Effective habits and keeping a healthy, realistic mindset make all the difference.